ajel477/ProjectHUB-Project-Management-Application/README.md

-# ProjectPilot - Project Management Dashboard
+# ProjectHUB - Project Management Dashboard

 A full-stack Project Management Dashboard built using the MERN Stack.
 This application allows users to manage projects and tasks through a clean and responsive interface.
 It provides complete CRUD operations for projects and tasks, along with a dashboard summarizing project and task statistics.